yijun-l/docker/doc/11 - Cgroups Namespace.md

 # Control Groups

-Control Groups, commonly referred to as cgroups, is a powerful Linux kernel feature that allows system administrators to allocate and manage resources such as CPU, memory, network bandwidth, and more among user-defined groups of processes.
+**Control Groups**, commonly referred to as **cgroups**, is a powerful Linux kernel feature that allows system administrators to allocate and manage resources such as CPU, memory, network bandwidth, and more among user-defined groups of processes.
 This dynamic resource management capability helps in monitoring, optimizing system performance, and ensuring fair resource allocation among different processes and users.

 There are two versions of cgroups:

-### cgroup v1
-Cgroup v1 is the original implementation of cgroups in Linux.
+- **Cgroup v1** is the original implementation of cgroups in Linux.
 It uses multiple hierarchies, where each hierarchy manages a single resource, such as CPU, memory, or I/O. In v1, a resource can only be managed under one hierarchy at a time, and each hierarchy can have different subsystems attached to it.

-### cgroup v2
-Cgroup v2 is the newer and more unified implementation of cgroups.
+- **Cgroup v2** is the newer and more unified implementation of cgroups.
 Unlike v1, cgroup v2 uses a single hierarchy for all resources, making it simpler and more flexible to manage.
 In cgroup v2, all resources are treated uniformly, and tasks can be grouped in a single hierarchy, regardless of the resource type.

 ## Resource Organization

 Cgroups have multiple, independent hierarchies that can coexist on the same system.
-Each hierarchy is mounted under the /sys/fs/cgroup/ directory and can manage a different resource or set of resources.
-This modularity allows for fine-grained resource control.
+Each hierarchy is mounted under the `/sys/fs/cgroup/` directory and this modularity allows for fine-grained resource control.

 The following are the primary subsystems provided by cgroups: